 The Orthopaedic Resident Review in Paediatrics course is designed to provide orthopaedic residents with a comprehensive review of paediatric orthopaedic trauma and reconstruction.
 The 1-day course will cover all aspects of paediatric trauma and reconstruction over numerous areas including: Upper Extremity Trauma and Reconstruction, Lower Extremity Trauma and Reconstruction, Spine and Pelvic Trauma and Reconstruction, and Paediatric Emergencies.
 The course will include lectures based on a “Top 10 Things You Need to Know” format, as well as a total of 6 hours of case-based learning sessions!
 The case-based learning sessions will create a dynamic learning environment with our highly regarded faculty, which has been compiled with representatives from universities across Canada.

 Registration is now open and available below.
 We encourage you to register early, as space is very limited!
 Our Course Coordinator is available to assist you with all aspects of the registration process.
-Please feel free to contact the Course Coordinator at (905) 220 8288 or by email
+Please feel free to contact the Course Coordinator by email

-We offer you a very warm invitation to attend the Orthopaedic Resident Review in Paediatrics course in January 2018.
+We offer you a very warm invitation to attend the Orthopaedic Resident Review in Paediatrics course on February 18, 2022.

 TOPIC I - Paediatric Trauma Review